kevbuchanan/devbootcamp_developer/README.md

 ENV['OAUTH_CLIENT_SECRET'] = # dbc client secret
 ENV['DBC_TOKEN'] = 'DBC-TOKEN' + # the dbc shared token for api key requests
 ```
+This app uses omniauth and the [Devbootcamp omniauth strategy](https://github.com/socrates-api/omniauth-dbc).
+To test this app locally, you'll need to change your local omniauth-dbc gem to use your local dbc auth server.